plisker/darknet-market-research/README.md

 Counts the total number of pictures analyzed in the project, by counting the total number of lines in each all_photos.txt file produced by iterate_photos.sh (each photo is logged on a new line.)

 ### all_folders (bash)
-From the main dnmarchive folder, enters each market's folder and runs iterate_photos.sh.
+From the main dnmarchives folder, enters each market's folder and runs iterate_photos.sh.